LLM-Assisted Op-Amp Behavioral-Level Design via Agentic Human-Mimicking Reasoning

-\textbf{\emph{$\bullet$ Metric formula derivation:}} After introducing all extra constraints A, B, and C, The agent derives formulas based on the cooked TF and regulated PZs, including Gain, GBW, PM, and Power (per Eq. \eqref{eq:power}).
+\textbf{\emph{$\bullet$ Metric formula derivation:}} The agent can finally derive analytical formulas of performance metrics including Gain, GBW, PM, and Power based on the cooked TF and regulated pole-zero parameters.
 The cooked formulas in this MZC design example (iteration 1) are shown as follows: